 Share of Voice (SOV)

-What it measures: The share of mentions of your brand in the niche relative to competitors.
+What it measures: The share of mentions of your brand in a niche relative to competitors.

-Why it matters: It’s like “who shouts louder in the market.”
+Why it matters: It’s like “who shouts the loudest in the market”.
 If SOV grows, you occupy a larger part of the media space, and this directly affects recognition.

-Example: In the crypto niche, a brand that increased its SOV from 8% to 14% in six months through active publications and collaborations increased organic traffic by 60% without additional advertising budget.
+Example: In the crypto niche, a brand that raised SOV from 8% to 14% in six months due to active publications and collabs increased organic traffic by 60% without additional advertising budget.

-How to calculate: Brandwatch, Meltwater, Sprout Social, or even the simpler Mention with competitive monitoring.
+How to count: Brandwatch, Meltwater, Sprout Social, or even a simpler Mention with competitive monitoring.

-LeadPanda tip: these five KPIs work best in combination.
-For example, if SOV and the number of media mentions are growing, but ER is falling, it means that you are becoming more visible, but your content is not engaging.
-If Organic Traffic, ER, and Time on Page are all growing together, you’re not just “shining,” you’re really holding people’s attention and warming up your audience.
+Leadpanda’s tip: these five KPIs work best when combined.
+For example, if SOV and the number of media mentions are growing, but ER is falling, it means that you are being seen more, but your content is not catchy.
+If Organic Traffic, ER, and Time on Page grow together, you don’t just “glow”, but actually hold attention and warm the audience.

 KPIs for the community (engagement, support, advocacy)

-A community is not just a chat room for memes and “good morning” greetings.
-It is your free support department, an incubator for brand advocates, and a platform where the audience generates content itself.
-But to prove the value of the community to the founder or marketing director, you need numbers, not just “the atmosphere is cool.”
+Community is not just a chat room for memes and “good morning”.
+It’s your free customer support department, an incubator for brand advocates, and a platform where the audience generates content.
+But to prove the value of the community to a founder or marketing director, you need numbers, not “the atmosphere is cool there.”

 Member Engagement & Active Members

-What it measures: The number of active participants and their level of interaction (posts, comments, reactions, participation in events).
+What it measures: The number of active members and the level of their interaction (posts, comments, reactions, participation in events).

 Why it matters: A large database without activity is a dead number in CRM.
-Loyalty is born in dialogue, not in a contact list.
+Loyalty is born in a dialog, not in a contact list.

-Example: A SaaS company increased its active user share from 12% to 28% simply by launching weekly AMA sessions with the product manager.
+Example: A SaaS company raised the share of active users from 12% to 28% simply by launching weekly AMA sessions with the product manager.
 This increased retention by 15%.

-How to calculate: Built-in platform analytics (Facebook Groups Insights, Slack Analytics, Discord Insights) or specialized tools such as Orbit and CommonRoom.
+How to calculate: Built-in platform analytics (Facebook Groups Insights, Slack Analytics, Discord Insights) or specialized tools like Orbit, CommonRoom.

 Referral Traffic from Community